-There will be homework assignments regularly assigned, which will help the students review some of the basic concepts and practice to apply them to real practice.
+There will be regular homework assignments, which will help the students review the basic concepts and practice to apply them to real world.
 No late assignments or e-mail submissions will be accepted.
 Homework must be submitted at the start of class on the due date.
 Some of the homework will be group-based.